sadanandpai/javascript-code-challenges/challenges/functions.md

 #### Q34
 ### Design a function which can keep recieving the arguments on each function call and returns the sum when no argument is passed

+- The function can be designed to return another function which maintains the closure over the previous sum value
+- The check for breaking condition can be added using the argument check for `undefined`
+- 3rd solution uses the property on function to store the total which will be updated on each call hence the same function can be returned

 ```js
 // Example
 sum(2)(4)(6)(1)();          // 13